 There are lots of beauty supplements, powders, programs, and many other things that are on the market.
 The question is — do you need them?
 Probably not, but that depends a lot on your lifestyle and existing medical conditions.

 The best things you can do for your hair are things you should already be doing: keeping stress levels down, getting enough sleep, staying hydrated, and eating balanced meals.
+You can stretch out your natural hair every once in a while if you’d like to see how much it’s grown.

 Your healthcare provider is the best person to advise you on supplements and other lifestyle changes to help your hair growth.
 We’ll give some general tips to keep in mind, but we recommend giving your doctor a call before you plan on taking any new supplement or regimen.